 Ten Awesome Christmas Elves

-When attempting to track down goodies for Christmas articles, one can do only so many food, gift and entertainment-related articles.
-Or so you’d think.
-It came to mind recently that nearly every single Christmas special (excluding a few) feature Santa, prominently, but also an elf or two.
+It seems that nearly every single Christmas special (excluding a few) feature Santa, prominently, but have you noticed that they also feature an elf or two?
 And what would the jolly big man be without his cadre of toy-making elves?
 Well, he’d be delivering precisely dick on Christmas morning for one, since those lovable little imps make all of his gifts.
 So you see, a North Pole without elves is a North Pole I don’t want to believe in.
-Check out some of Santa’s finer employees, won’t you?
+Check out some of Santa’s finer employees from movie history, won’t you?

 Highlighted by Harry Connick, Jr. as the animated narrator, The Happy Elf tells the story of Eubie the Elf, one of Santa’s helpers whose overly enthusiastic, rose-colored view of the holiday season is put to the test when he sets out to bring Christmas joy to a dreary town called Bluesville.